Your systems, supercharged

 Here's another example: Can you imagine if, every time someone created a website, they had to define how a browser requests a webpage and retrieves that information from a server?
 Think of protocols as a set of rules that turn isolated tools into a coordinated network.
 In this case, HTTP is the protocol that defines how we browse the internet.

 The point?
-When tools speak the same language, you can move faster, adapt to change, and focus on outcomes rather than integrations.
+When tools speak the same language, you can:

-How agentic AI protocols can impact your bottom line
+How can agentic AI protocols impact your bottom line?

 Say your teams are trying to pull data from multiple systems to prepare monthly reports.
-Today, that probably involves manual exports, spreadsheets, and hours of coordination. generative AI, agentic workflows, and these new protocols make it possible to gather, reconcile, and format that information automatically, so decisions happen faster, with less effort.
+Today, that probably involves manual exports, spreadsheets, and hours of coordination.

 Even basic tasks often rely on long email chains and handoffs between departments.
+These are the areas where hidden costs pile up: lost hours, repeated delays, and avoidable errors.
 Agentic protocols give AI agents the structure to move these tasks forward on their own, following the same rules your people would use, but at a fraction of the time.

 By creating a common framework for AI to operate across your systems, agentic protocols help you cut waste, speed up work, and build more reliable processes that scale as your business grows.